tisandman555/UP2_JS/aws-mqtts-lab/README.md

   ```shell
   sudo node aws_mqtts_lab.js
   ```
-  you will see the mqtt lab running, with outputs look like following screen shot:
+  you should see the mqtt lab running, with outputs look like following screen shot:

   ![alt text](UI/aws_mqtts_running.png?raw=true "Title")

-7. on your AWS account web page, go to the "Iot Core" service, then subscribe to the mqtt topic defined in the variable "my_topic", you will get the mqtt messages that your UP2 board has just published :
+7. on your AWS account web page, go to the "Iot Core" service, then subscribe to the mqtt topic defined in the variable "my_topic", you should see the mqtt messages that your UP2 board has just published :

    ![alt text](UI/aws_subscribe_mqtts_msg.png?raw=true "Title")